+NOTE An equipment segment specification may specify both a spatial definition and an operational location where it is necessary to specify the spatial definition of the specified equipment within a given operational location.

 Equipment segment specification property

 Specific properties that are required for equipment segment specifications shall be presented as equipment segment specification properties.